-H2O Management Services is pleased to present to you this year's Water Quality Report.
-This report is designed to inform you about the quality of your water and the services we deliver to you.
+We are pleased to present this year's annual Water Quality Report.
+This report is designed to inform you about the quality of your water and the services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We are committed to ensuring the quality of your water.